11/6/2019

 Timothy Arcuri

-Okay, and then I guess just following on to that then, if you're not getting much of the unit benefit yet in March, obviously you're gonna eventually have to see that unit benefit.
-So how sustainable is the growth in QCT revenue into fiscal Q3 when you would, I would think, see much more the unit growth in that quarter,
+Okay, and then I guess just following on to that then, yeah, If you're not getting much of the unit benefit yet in March, obviously you're going to eventually have to see that unit benefit.
+So how sustainable is the growth in QCT revenue into fiscal Q3 when you would, I would think, see much more of the unit growth in that quarter?
+Thanks.

 speaker